 - Produced locally with 100% Italian premium durum wheat

 - Bronze die extrusion and long drying create an incredible texture and porousness for catching sauce

 - Perfect for any spaghetti dish from Spaghetti con La Colatura to Spaghetti & Meatballs

 - A package of 500 gr – 1.1 lb

-The best italian pasta available, unfortunately no longer affordable
+doubtlessly the best pasta available, but unfortunately no longer affordable

 And I thought that was pretty expensive!
 But I bought it regularly and really loved it.

 Then 5 years ago I came to the USA, and among so many other things I missed the foods from home.
 How happy was I to find out Martelli was sold over here, too!

 Of course, it was very expensive, even more expensive than in Germany.
 5,50$ for a bag (and at the time I did not understand USA-measurements, was not aware they sell only half the size over here!).
 So I thought the 2.2 pound bag would be expensive with 5,50 $, and for 3 years I could not afford to mail order it.
 You have to pay 15 $ postage for any order, so I figured any order below 150 $ would not be reasonable with that postage fee.

 Last year, after the winter holiday, I got some money and finally did it: I ordered my beloved Martelli pasta.
 And it is really wonderful.